 On the other hand, Sicilian-style pizza requires a lot of creativity.
 Layering the toppings is not straightforward, and you can choose to put whatever you want on the pie.
 Yet, to make the perfect Sicilian pizza, putting the sauce right before it’s time to bake is important.
 As a final step, cover the face with pepperoni.

-The cheese
+The Cheese

 Detroit-style pizza is typically layered with Wisconsin brick cheese.
 It’s considered the best for all Detroit-style pizzas as it gives the pizza a distinct buttery taste.
 It’s a high-moisture cheese that melts well.

-On Sicilian pizza, caciocavallo is used with a bit of pecorino romano.
+On Sicilian pizza, caciocavallo cheese is used with a bit of pecorino romano.
 This gives the pizza a strong flavor and incredible melting properties.
 The distinct flavor of the cheese makes Detroit-style pizza and Sicilian-style pizza distinguishable.

 Pizza Edges

-Detroit-style pizzas are famous for their crispy edges.
-This is achieved by pouring caramelized cheese all over the pizza.
-It’s important to place the cheese from edge to edge.
+It’s essential to place the cheese from edge to edge.
 As a result, the edges of Detroit pizza are blackened and crunchy.

 The Detroit pizza is recognized for its rectangular shape.
 It cannot be called a Detroit-style pizza unless it’s rectangular.
 The pans are modeled after the pans used in Detroit’s automotive shops, which popularized the thick-crusted Detroit pizzas.